 LES 305 Legal, Ethical, and Regulatory Issues in Business.
-(3) F,
+(3) fall. spring. summer

 Legal theories, ethical issues, and regulatory climate affecting business policies and decisions.

-For students in the College of Business, LES 306 or its equivalent is not acceptable in lieu of LES 305.
+For students in the College of Business, LES 306 (or its equivalent) is not acceptable in lieu of LES 305.

 LES 306 Business Law.
-(3) A
+(3)

 Legal and ethical aspects of contracts, sales, commercial paper, secured transactions, documents of title, letters of credit, and bank deposits and collections.
+For students in the College of Business, LES 306 (or its equivalent) is not acceptable in lieu of LES 305.

 LES 308 Business and Legal Issues in Professional Sports.
+(3) not regularly offered

-(3) N The economic structure of professional sports and application of contract, antitrust, arbitration, and labor laws in the industry.
+Economic structure of professional sports and application of contract, antitrust, arbitration, and labor laws in the industry.
 Prerequisites: 2.00 GPA; junior standing.

 LES 380 Consumer Perspective of Business Law.
-(3) F, S
+(3)

 Role of law as it affects society.
-Case studies are used to present principles that govern business and consumers.
+Uses case studies to present principles that govern business and consumers.
 Lecture, television.
 Prerequisites: 2.00 GPA; junior standing.

 LES 411 Real Estate Law.
-(3) A
+(3)

-Legal and ethical aspects of land ownerships, interests, transfer, finance development and regulations of the real estate industry.
+Legal and ethical aspects of land ownerships, interests, transfer, finance development, and regulations of the real estate industry.

 LES 532 Negotiation Agreements.
-(3) F, S
+(3)

-Course develops negotiation competencies to build partnerships and create lasting agreements with internal/external customers, suppliers, work teams, and external constituencies.
+Develops negotiation competencies to build partnerships and create lasting agreements with internal/external customers, suppliers, work teams, and external constituencies.
 Lecture and substantial student interaction through team exercises.

 LES 579 Legal and Ethical Issues for Business.
-(3) F, S
+(3)

-Study of legal and ethical components of business decisions: self-regulation and social responsibility as strategies.
+Studies legal and ethical components of business decisions; self-regulation and social responsibility as strategies.
 Prerequisites: ACC 503; FIN 502; MGT 502; MKT 502.